doubleedesign/doublee-theme-starter-kit-blocks/README.md

 ---

-## Working with this starter kit

-The development process is largely the same as my classic starterkit, with some adaptations for the block editor.
+The development process using this starter kit is largely the same as my classic one, with some adaptations for the block editor.

-### Getting started
+## Getting started

 - Fork this repo, set it up in your IDE, and rename `starterkit` and `Starterkit` everywhere to your own theme name (do a case-sensitive find-and-replace)
 - Get the plugins/licenses described below if relevant (or make adjustments accordingly)